owaspsamm/website/content/en/internal/migration-plan.md

 - Build command: *(empty — no build)*
 - Publish directory: `.`

-See [/internal/staging-previews/](/internal/staging-previews/) for Netlify ownership guidance.
+See [/internal/website-updates-process/](/internal/website-updates-process/) for staging environment details.

 **What happens at cut-over:**